List of General Hospital characters introduced in the 1990s: 2008: General Hospital: Night Shift

 In 2008, Jagger returns to Port Charles with his five-year-old son Stone, named after his deceased brother.
 Stone's mother is suing for custody of their son.
 While in Port Charles, Stone is diagnosed with autism spectrum disorder; at first, Jagger is in denial about it.
 Writer Sri Rao explained the effect on Jagger he wanted to portray, stating "The focus of our story is mostly on how it affects Jagger as a parent. ...
 It's a very overwhelming and complicated emotional journey that a parent goes on when their child is diagnosed with autism.
 It starts with denial, embarrassment, confusion, sadness, and ultimately, acceptance.
 That's the arc we'll see Jagger go through over the course of this season."
 Rao reached out to Autism Speaks to make sure he told the story "authentically, responsibly and realistically".
 Throughout the show, the audience sees Jagger slowly come to terms with Stone's autism.
 At the end of season, Jagger and Stone return to San Francisco.

+2024

+In February 2024, Jagger (Adam J. Harrington) returns to Port Charles, now going by his given name, "John", as an FBI agent.
+He first meets Carly Spencer (Laura Wright) at Bobbie's (formerly known as Kelly's) before he meets Leo Falconeri (Easton Rocket Sweda) and keeps him company, recognizing that he's autistic like his own son, Stone.
+After getting a call, he and a few FBI agents shut down a sting operation ran by Anna Devane (Finola Hughes) and Jordan Ashford (Tanisha Harper).
+Anna recognizes the lead agent as Jagger, but John reveals that he's outgrown the nickname and reveals that they're interfering with a federal investigation, but gives them enough information to satisfy their curiosity before arresting them.

+After Anna accepts the position of being the Commissioner of the PCPD, she and Jordan are released and work with John in his investigation into Curtis Ashford's (Donnell Turner) shooting.
+In March, following a failed assassination attempt on Sonny at a warehouse, it's discovered that Jason Morgan is alive and appearing to be working with another sniper.
+John, the FBI, Anna, and the PCPD pursue Jason since he was the prime suspect in the shooting of Sonny's son, Dante Falconeri (Dominic Zamprogna).
+However, after Jason turns himself in to clear his name, John privately confronts Jason on what he's doing and demands to know what happened, so Jason informs him of what really went down following the failed assassination attempt; Jason made sure the other sniper missed his shot and they were making their way to the extraction team on Pier 50, but Dante caught up with them, forcing Jason to reveal himself before the sniper shot Dante.
+John tells Jason that his cover is blown and he's looking at capital murder if Dante dies.